 This “suet” contains a lot of fat and protein and seems to be more appealing to birds than the traditional, animal-derived suet.
 It also lacks the probability of antibiotic and who-knows-what-else contamination, and the gross factor (Wikipedia describes “suet” as “the raw, hard fat of beef or mutton found around the loins and kidneys.”
-Mmmm … ).
+Yumm … ).
 And, the fats in this recipe used in place of the dead animal lipo—especially the coconut oil—pack in the health benefits.
 I strongly recommend using organic ingredients whenever possible considering the deplorable loss of birds to pesticides.

 Which birds might flock to this suet?
 In my yard, a lone, very bossy male yellow-rumped warbler (“Rumpy,” pictured above) makes a point to come back every winter for “his” suet, but northern flickers, downy woodpeckers, bushtits, chickadees, juncos, and song sparrows are common patrons as well (with Rumpy’s permission, of course).
 Bewick’s wrens also occasionally drop in for lunch, as do a pair of golden-crowned sparrows.